Fat rat stuck in manhole cover captures the internet's heart

 "Even animals that are hated by many deserve respect,” Sehr said.

-As the pictures spread online, the whole encounter was turned into a meme and shared repeatedly on Twitter, with many people saying they saw themselves in the heavyset sewer rat.
+As the pictures spread online, the entire encounter was turned into a meme and shared repeatedly on Twitter, with many people saying they saw themselves in the chunky sewer rat.